2007 IRS E-File

 Taxpayers will be able to e-file an extension request using a single IRS form (Form 4868) to get an automatic six-month extension of time to file.
 No explanation or signature is required.
 Taxpayers with an extension must still pay any taxes they owe by the tax deadline.

 For the 2007 Filing Season, taxpayers will be able to select one of the following options for signing their e-filed return:

 The Self-Select Personal Identification Number (PIN) allows taxpayers to electronically sign their e-filed return by entering a five-digit PIN.
 The five-digit PIN can be any five numbers except all zeros.
 Receipt of the taxpayer’s PIN eliminates the requirement for Form 8453.
 The Self-Select PIN method requires the entry of each taxpayer’s date of birth and prior year original adjusted gross income, which are used to authenticate the taxpayer.

 Paperless filing is available to those who prepare their own returns using tax preparation software or those who use a tax professional.
 On a joint return, two PINs are required, acting as electronic signatures for both people.

-- The Self-Select PIN Program began in 2001, but by 2005, self-select PINs were used to e-file 15 million returns, up 25 percent over the prior year.
+The Self-Select PIN Program began in 2001.
+By 2006, self-select PINs were used to e-file 14.6 million returns, up eight percent over the prior year.